Enhance Frontend to Send CSRF Token

 Fetch

-Unfortunately, Fetch doesn't have automatic handling for CSRF.
-You'll have to implement that logic from scratch.
+Fetch doesn't have automatic handling for CSRF, so you'll have to implement the logic of extracting the CSRF token from the cookie and passing it in the X-XSRF-TOKEN

 const csrfToken = getCookie('XSRF-TOKEN');